Do Capacity Constraints Constrain Coalitions?: Model and Preliminaries

+\begin{definition} A symmetric network $G$ is a {\em Series of Parallel Paths} (SPP) if there exist networks $G_1, \ldots, G_k$, each constructed by a parallel composition of simple paths, such that $G=G_1 \rightarrow \ldots \rightarrow G_k$. \end{definition}

+Note that every EP network is an SP network.
+An SPP network may or may not be an EP network, but it is always an SP network.
+Examples of SPP, EP, SP, and non-SP networks appear in Figures \ref{fig:SPP_No_SE}, \ref{fig:ext-para-ex}, \ref{fig:SP-SPoAn}, and \ref{fig:braess-ex}, respectively.

 Finally, we have to define when a network is embedded in another network.
-A symmetric network $G$ is embedded in a network $G'$ if $G'$ is isomorphic to $G$ or to a network derived from $G$ using any number of the following operations: (i) Subdivision (replacing an edge $(u,v)$ by a new node $w$ and two edges $(u,w)$ and $(w,v)$), (ii) Addition of a new edge connecting two existing nodes (including nodes that were added using subdivision or extension), (iii) Extension (adding a new source or sink node and an edge connecting the new node with the original source or sink node, respectively).
+A symmetric network $G$ is embedded in a network $G'$ if $G'$ is isomorphic to $G$ or to a network derived from $G$ using any number of the following operations: \begin{itemize} \item Subdivision: replacing an edge $(u,v)$ by a new node $w$ and two edges $(u,w)$ and $(w,v)$ \item Addition: adding a new edge connecting two existing nodes (including nodes that were added using subdivision or extension) \item Extension: adding a new source or sink node and an edge connecting the new node with the original source or sink node, respectively \end{itemize}